 Labor Law in an Era of Globalization: Transformative Practices and Possibilities (Joanne Conaghan, Richard Michael Fischl, & Karl Klare eds., Oxford 2002)

 Richard Michael Fischl and Jeremy Paul, Getting to Maybe: How to Excel on Law School Exams (Carolina Academic Press 1999)

 Richard Michael Fischl, The Question That Killed Critical Legal Studies, 17 Law & Social Inquiry 779 (1992)

 Richard Michael Fischl, Self, Others, and Section 7: Mutualism and Protected Protest Activities under the National Labor Relations Act, 89 Columbia Law Review 789 (1989)

 Professor Michael Fischl will speak at the conference Critical Legal Studies: Intellectual History and the History of the Present at Princeton University on Feb.
 28, 2020.
 The conference will explore the emergence of the critical legal studies movement during the 1970s and 1980s.
-Fischl, whose article "The Question That Killed Critical Legal Studies” is among the most dowloaded in the UConn Law repository, will participate in a panel discussion entitled "Aftermath and Legacies."
+Fischl, whose article "The Question That Killed Critical Legal Studies” is among the most downloaded in the UConn Law repository, will participate in a panel discussion entitled "Aftermath and Legacies."